Laserfiche/lf-ui-components-services/README.md

 This library contains the data sources implementation to connect the [Laserfiche UI Components](https://www.npmjs.com/package/@laserfiche/lf-ui-components) to live data from Laserfiche API services.

+You can use these pre-built services to display data using the UI components.

 [Documentation](https://developer.laserfiche.com/)

 ## Getting started